cjyuan/cyf-notes/ITP-step-4.md

 Note:
 Volunteers don't receive any email notification when you leave comments here on the Applicant Portal.
-Resubmitting would make your submission "stand out" on Dashboard to attract volunteer's attention.
+Resubmitting is the best way to make your submission "stand out" on Dashboard to attract volunteer's attention.